 If I’ve never been to a Mysore class before, is it OK to just show up?

 Yes!
 That’s actually a great way to begin the practice.
 It’s helpful if you have some idea about what Ashtanga Yoga is, but even if you’re not sure you’re up to speed, beginners are always welcome.
-Some students find it helpful to attend guided classes at the studio to get a sense of the Ashtanga system before checking out Mysore.
-We offer Intro to Mysore Series on a quarterly basis but this is not a pre-requisite if you want to dive directly into a Mysore class.
+We occasionally offer Intro to Mysore Workshop but this is not a pre-requisite if you want to dive on in!

 Who practices Mysore?

 All sorts of people from beginners to long-time practitioners.
-The Ashtanga method is perfect for young, athletically oriented people.
+The Ashtanga method is great for young, athletically oriented people.
 At the same time this practice is something that can benefit you when you at any age and at any phase of health.
 You’ll find that any given class has a wide range of age, experience, flexibility and strength in attendance.
 It can appear when you first walk into class that everyone is advanced, because people seem to know what they’re doing and because they are practicing on their own, but many beginning students practice Mysore Style.
 Remember, everyone in the room was once a beginner and everyone is introduced to the practice in the same way.
 Plus, everyone is focused on their own practice and drishti or looking place!

 How do I know it’s time to move on to a new posture or start a new series?